 - Right click D and select Delete Volume.

 - Right click C and select Extend Volume.

-- There must be another partition or storage device as backup.
+- There must be third partition or storage device as backup.

-- All Windows services and applications in D stop working after deleting it.
+- All Windows services and applications in D stop working after merging it into C drive.

 - Only 2 adjacent partitions can be merged.